How To Calculate Landed Costs For Product Sourcing // What Is Landed Cost?

 When you come up with Yes, your product can be suitably made to your specifications, and then you can move to the full sourcing phase.

 At the end of the product validation step, you should have a much better understanding of your product, the manufacturing requirements, and more.
 It is common for people to go back and change parts of their product based on the information they learned during validation.
 One of the reasons is to make it cheaper or easier to make and source.
 So, at this point, you may want to go back and update your product specification sheet.
-Once you are finished with the new product spec sheet, you can start sourcing your product.
+You can start sourcing your product once you finish the new product spec sheet.

 Cosmo Sourcing // Go Straight To The Source!